Diodato/eversion-yamj3/yamj3_release/yamj3_eversion/yamj3_eversion Readme.txt

 					[:person@character:]
 					[:photo:]
-					[:person-Actor-1-photo:] return the photo (image) to 1rst actor in the video
+					[:person-Actor-1-photo:] return the photo (image) to 1rst actor in the video [:sorttitle:]  return the title_sort field , which use the yamj3.strip.prefix list
+					[:originaltitle:]  return the title_original field

 	when using the peoplemenu inside the eskin don't forget to add the control instruction
 	<control>[:@eskin:]people</control>